 So, how does the Solera system work?

-The next row of barrels is called first criaderas (or “nurseries” – the translation really tells you all you need to know) and contains the intermediate average age and the second criaderas, the highest level in a three row set up - will contain the youngest average age liquid.
+The next row of barrels is called the first criaderas (or “nurseries” – the translation really tells you all you need to know) and contains the intermediate average age and the second criaderas, the highest level in a three-row setup - will contain the youngest average age liquid.

-We are working from the ground upwards.
-As you take a quantity of liquid from the bottom "Solera" level, be it Rum, Sherry or balsamic vinegar, the space created by this process is filled with liquid from the level above.
+We are working from the ground upward.
+As you take a quantity of liquid from the bottom "Solera" level, be it Rum, Sherry, or balsamic vinegar, the space created by this process is filled with liquid from the level above.

-The second criaderas will have new make spirit added.
-The system is left to develop and then the process repeated.
-The Rum taken from the Solera is bottled and sold, the void left is replenished and the space in the barrels at the top layer filled with newly made spirit.
+The second criaderas will have a new make Spirit added.
+The system is left to develop and then the process is repeated.
+The Rum taken from the Solera is bottled and sold, the void left is replenished and the space in the barrels at the top layer is filled with newly made Spirit.

 As the Rum moves through the system, the average age increases.
 In a classic Solera system, it is possible to calculate the average age and state the age range in what effectively is a blend.
 Of course, if you consider particles of alcohol (which you really shouldn’t) then some particles could have been in the system since it was constructed.

-Best to stick to the notion of the Rum being a homogenised liquid, so as you draw some out, you don’t leave pockets of older Rum behind.
-The Sherry Wine board have some wonderful resources to further enhance your education on that.
+Best to stick to the notion of the Rum being a homogenized liquid, so as you draw some out, you don’t leave pockets of older Rum behind.

 Well, at first observation the system employed of maturation in one cask type, then the marrying together before transferring to barrels of a different type doesn’t exactly fit the classic system.